 The preceding is a summary of some of the tax rules and considerations affecting Shareholders and the Fund's operations and does not purport to be a complete analysis of all relevant tax rules and considerations, nor does it purport to be a complete listing of all potential tax risks inherent in making an investment in the Fund.
-A Shareholder may be subject to other taxes, including but not limited to, state and local taxes, estate and inheritance taxes, and intangible taxes that may be imposed by various jurisdictions.
+A Shareholder may be subject to other taxes, including but not limited to, state and local taxes, estate and inheritance taxes, intangible taxes and foreign taxes that may be imposed by various jurisdictions.
 The Fund also may be subject to state, local, and foreign taxes that could reduce cash distributions to Shareholders.
 It is the responsibility of each Shareholder to file all appropriate tax returns that may be required.
 Each prospective Shareholder is urged to consult with his or her tax adviser with respect to any investment in the Fund.
+Additional information concerning the taxation of the Fund and its shareholders is contained in the SAI.